-Fair Pricing Standards and Best Execution (Rules G-30 and G-18): A dealer must purchase from or sell to a customer at an aggregate price (including any mark-up or mark-down) that is fair and reasonable if acting as principal, and at fair and reasonable commissions if acting as agent.
-Under new MSRB Rule G-18 (Best Execution), dealers will also be required to use reasonable diligence to ascertain the best market for a municipal security in any transaction for or with a customer and buy or sell in that market so that the price to the customer is as favorable as possible under prevailing market conditions.
-For an overview on the new best execution rule that becomes effective March 21, 2016, please see our December 1, 2015 Client Alert available here.
+Best Execution and Fair Pricing Standards (Rules G-18 and G-30): A dealer must purchase from or sell to a customer at an aggregate price (including any mark-up or mark-down) that is fair and reasonable if acting as principal, and at fair and reasonable commissions if acting as agent.
+Under MSRB Rule G-18 (Best Execution), dealers are also required to use reasonable diligence to ascertain the best market for a municipal security in any transaction for or with a customer and buy or sell in that market so that the price to the customer is as favorable as possible under prevailing market conditions.
+A dealer must have sound policies and procedures reasonably designed to achieve best execution.